In this article, we will cover all you need to know about the best Demat account for NRI (Non-Resident Indian). let’s start…

 The following fees apply to NRI Demat accounts:

-Demat account opening fee, Demat account AMC (Yearly), Debit transaction charges, and Other charges i.e. pledge fees, fees for updating Portfolio.
+Demat account opening fee, Demat account AMC (Yearly), Debit transaction charges, and Other charges i.e. pledge fees, and fees for updating Portfolio.

 How Can I open an NRI trading account online?